-Rose Canyon Trail is a 8.9 mile lightly trafficked loop trail located near San Diego, CA and is good for all skill levels.
+Rose Canyon Trail is a 8.9 mile lightly trafficked loop trail located near San Diego, California and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Fun hike for a day out of the house.